PercyShelly/ESMR/README.md

 get_wordtopic.py
 ```

-You can get the weight between paper and word,between paper and topic, and between word and topic
+You can get the weight between papers and words,between papers and topics, and between words and topics

 **Classify processing**